sonatype/install4j-support/install4j-maven-plugin/src/site/markdown/usage.md

 The recommended method is to install the tool and then configure via _settings.xml_ the location where it was installed.

-Update _settings.xml_ with local environmennt propeties to configure the location where install4j has been pre-installed:
+Update _settings.xml_ with properties to configure the location where install4j has been pre-installed:

     <profiles>
         <profile>